juliuskoskela/42-init/README.md

 10. Identify the network devices between your computer and the slash16.org domain

+traceroute slash16.org

 11. Use the output of the previous command to find the name and IP address of the device that makes the link between you (local network) and the outside world

+Run traceroute slash16.org, line 1 is the local IP adress, then line 2 is the NAT router who's remaping the local IP to a public IP pointing to dc3, the host of our public IP..
+- 1 : Local IP
+- 2 : NAT IP: 10.60.1.1
+- 3 : Public IP

 12. Find the IP that was assigned to you by dhcp server

+ifconfig en0 | grep "inet " | awk '{print $2}'

 13. Thanks to the previous question and the reverse DNS find the name of your host

+host 10.60.1.1

 14. What file contains the local DNS entries?

+/etc/hosts

 15. Make the intra.42.fr address reroute to 46.19.122.85

+sudo echo "45.19.122.85         intra.42.fr" > /etc/hosts

 # System